Mental HealthPsychology

 In 2022, I was juggling three freelance projects, managing a part-time job, and trying to maintain the illusion that I was “thriving.”
 What I really was?
 A smiling zombie.

 I would wake up, check emails at breakfast, work straight through lunch, and still feel guilty logging off at 9 PM.
-One day, I found myself crying because the printer jammed.
+Eventually, One day, I found myself crying because the printer jammed.
 That was my turning point.
 (Also, RIP to the printer.
 I may have kicked it.)

 Burnout doesn’t always shout—it whispers until you can’t ignore it anymore.

-Psychological Effects of Workplace Burnout
+Psychological Impact of Workplace Burnout on Mental Health

 Now let’s get into the actual psychological impact of workplace burnout, which goes far beyond just being tired.